 He is a member of the Board of Trustees of the University of Southern California (USC).
 He is chair of the USC Institute on Entertainment Law and Business and a member of the Board of Councilors of the USC Annenberg School for Communication and Journalism, Board of Governors of the Center for the Digital Future at USC Annenberg; member of the Board of Councilors of the USC Gould School of Law and the USC Shoah Foundation Institute for Visual History and Education.

 Mr. Ramer is founding chairman and member of the Board of Trustees of the Geffen Playhouse, a board member of the Southern California Committee for the Olympic Games, the Los Angeles Sports Council, the National Archives Foundation, and chairman of the Peabody Advisory Board.
 He is also a member of the Council on Foreign Relations and the Pacific Council on International Policy.
+He serves on the Executive Advisory Council of the American Archive of Public Broadcasting.
 He is a former member of the Herrhausen Institute for International Dialogue of Deutsche Bank.

 Mr. Ramer received the American Jewish Committee Community Service Award in 1987 and the Learned Hand Award in 2005.
 He has also received the Beverly Hills Bar Association Entertainment Lawyer of the Year Award in 1996; the Commanders Cross of the Order of Merit of the Federal Republic of Germany in 2000; the Medal of Honor of the Konrad Adenauer Foundation in 2001 and the Survivors of the Shoah Visual History Foundation Ambassador for Humanity Award in 2002; and the Ellis Island Medal of Honor in 2013.